gamesbook/pyprototypr/docs/customised_shapes.rst

       - *radii_dotted* - if set to True, will make the radii lines dotted
       - *radii_stroke* - if set, will determine the color of the radii
-      - *radii_length* - if set, will change the length of the radii lines from the default (centre to circumference) to another length
+      - *radii_length* - if set, will change the length of the radii lines from the default (centre to circumference)
       - *radii_offset* - if set, will move the endpoint of the radii line **away** from the centre
 ===== ======